pinecoders/pinecoders.github.io/faq_and_code/README.md

 ### How can I plot a moving average calculated on the 1H timeframe on any chart?

-Here we plot the MA200 calculated at the 1H timeframe, but only when the chart's timeframe is lower or equal to 1H, otherwise it does make sense to calculate an MA at a lower timeframe than the chart's:
+Here we plot the MA200 calculated at the 1H timeframe, but only when the chart's timeframe is lower or equal to 1H, otherwise it doesn't make sense to calculate an MA at a lower timeframe than the chart's:

 ```js
 //@version=4